Tkprudent/coding-challenges/PracticeInterviews/GoldmanSachsOnsitePractice.md

 The second interview started with a chat on my resume, after which I was asked some scenario based questions from my resume.

-I was also asked some behavioural questions and then finally asked a coding problem.
+I was also asked some behavioural questions about team work, and meeting project deadlines, very similar to my experience in Hirevue and then finally asked a coding problem, which tested me on how to use functions, loops, and exception handling.

 General Advice.